DakJaniels/FancyActionBarPlus/README.md

 Options for configuring display of your current ultimate value.

 By default showing the current ultimate value is enabled.
 Several modes for displaying the ultimate value are supported through the "Display Mode" setting:
-“Current” (default) displays the current ultimate value.
-“Current  / Cost (dynamic)” displays the current value / ultimate cost when the current value is less than the cost, but switches to just displaying the current value if the current value is enough to cast the ultimate.
-“Current / Cost (static)” always displays both the current value and the cost of the ultimate.
+"Current" (default) displays the current ultimate value.
+"Current  / Cost (dynamic)" displays the current value / ultimate cost when the current value is less than the cost, but switches to just displaying the current value if the current value is enough to cast the ultimate.
+"Current / Cost (static)" always displays both the current value and the cost of the ultimate.

 Additional options in this menu include settings to configure the font, font size, font style, and adjust the vertical and horizontal position of the ultimate number relative to the ultimate slot.
 The default position is aligned to the inside bottom right border of the ultimate slot.